simbarras/celeritas-docs/reports/geant4wg-2021.md

 -------------------------------------------------------------

-The technical approach in Celeritas is to develop new code based on the experiences and lessons learned from Shift[^1], Geant4[^4], VecGeom[^5] and GeantV[^6] and leveraging and reimplementing the (physics) algorithms and processes from Geant4.
+The technical approach in Celeritas is to develop new code based on the experiences and lessons learned from Shift[^1], Geant4, VecGeom[^4] and GeantV and leveraging and reimplementing the (physics) algorithms and processes from Geant4.
 We have demonstrated significant progress in this area as summarized in Johnson et al., 2021[^3], in which the core classes and design patterns that facilitate development of an efficient, GPU-enabled particle transport code for high energy physics are described.
 We have compiled initial results from a simple but nontrivial GPU physics simulation incorporating Klein-Nishina scattering with secondary electron production that showed an "unoptimized" factor of about $160\times$ performance improvement over a single-CPU version of the same simulation with identical underpinning components.
-Using the Celeritas architecture, we have independently examined a set of potential optimizations that cumulatively boosted the speedup to about $220\times$.
+Using the Celeritas architecture, we have independently examined a set of potential optimizations that cumulatively boosted the speedup to about
+$220\times$.

 Naturally, the complexity of a complete EM physics simulation will require additional GPU kernels, thus the full applications is expected to to have a